Alb-O/imp/docs/src/reference/methods.md

 ## `imp.mapTree` {#imp.mapTree}

-Transform values when building a tree with .tree.
+Transform values when building a tree with `.tree`.
 Composes with multiple calls.

 ### Example